AyeCode/userswp/readme.txt

 6. Edit Account Form.

 == Changelog ==

+= 1.0.13 =
+* Allow to change icon for fieldset while displaying as a profile tab - CHANGED

 = 1.0.12 =
 * Filter added to wp_login_url() to filter change all login urls to the UWP one - CHANGED